-- A. THAT the Vancouver Board of Parks and Recreation direct staff to investigate options to accommodate artistic enhancements that do not include paint or other coatings to be applied to the natural wood of dedicated park benches under the Board's park bench dedication program, consistent with the Board's and the City's longstanding commitment to public art in its many, diverse forms, and for staff to report back to the Board by December 2019 with recommendations for expanding public art opportunities and artistic enhancement to Park Board benches; and - B. THAT the Vancouver Board of Parks and Recreation direct staff to leave the bench dedicated to Colin Mackay in place on an interim basis, and work with the family on potential solutions, until Park Board Commissioners have had an opportunity to receive and consider the staff report with recommendations referenced in "A".
+- A. THAT the Vancouver Board of Parks and Recreation direct staff to investigate options to accommodate artistic enhancements to dedicated park benches under the Board's park bench dedication program, consistent with the Board's and the City's longstanding commitment to public art in its many, diverse forms, and for staff to report back to the Board by December 2019 with recommendations for expanding public art opportunities and artistic enhancement to Park Board benches; and - B. THAT the Vancouver Board of Parks and Recreation direct staff to leave the bench dedicated to Colin Mackay in place on an interim basis, and work with the family on potential solutions, until Park Board Commissioners have had an opportunity to receive and consider the staff report with recommendations referenced in "A".